Everything you need to know...

 Applied learning

-You’ll be part of an active community in the Politics Subject Group – as well as our Sheffield Institute of Social Science, and the wider university.
-In the Politics Subject Group we conduct research projects and publish academic books and articles in areas such as
+You’ll be part of an active community in the politics and international relations subject group, our department and the wider university.
+In the subject group we’ll conduct research projects and publish academic books and articles in areas such as:

 Throughout the course you'll interact with academics and specialists in your field.
-The course features a number of special events with guest speakers – including the Sociology and Politics Seminar Series, which attracts researchers working on a range of social, political and international issues.
+The course features several special events with guest speakers, including those working in the field of politics and international relations.
+Through the Sociology and Politics Seminar Series you’ll meet researchers working on a range of social, political and international issues.

 Future careers